reactjs/react.dev/beta/src/pages/learn/index.md

 ## Using Hooks {/*using-hooks*/}

-Functions starting with `use` are called Hooks. `useState` is a built-in Hook provided by React.
+Functions starting with `use` are called *Hooks*. `useState` is a built-in Hook provided by React.
 You can find other built-in Hooks in the [React API reference](/apis).
 You can also write your own Hooks by combining the existing ones.

 Hooks are more restrictive than regular functions.
 You can only call Hooks *at the top level* of your components (or other Hooks).
 If you want to `useState` in a condition or a loop, extract a new component and put it there.